sschmutz/machine-learning-project-2020/README.md

 [, 4]	text (full text, all in lowercase and punctuation marks removed)

 ### Heads up
 Some headlines might be advertisement.
 We could detect those by looking at how often they were visible.
 We'd expect advertisement to appear more frequently compared to actual news headlines.

+For the 20min dataset we have a teaser for almost every title, this is not the case for the nzz dataset where very often we only have a title without teaser.

 ## Chosen Estimator